Pope to China Catholics: Make gestures showing communion

-VATICAN CITY (AP) — Pope Francis is urging Chinese Catholics to make gestures of reconciliation that show they are in full communion with the Holy See.
+VATICAN CITY (AP) — Pope Francis urged Chinese Catholics on Wednesday to show they are in full communion with the Holy See, amid what appears to be another stall in the Vatican’s longstanding attempts to reach a deal with Beijing over bishop nominations.

-Francis made the comments during his Wednesday general audience, amid what appears to be another stall in the Vatican’s longstanding efforts to reach a deal with Beijing over the appointment of bishops.
+Francis made the comments during his general audience, noting that many Chinese Catholics will be marking a feast day dedicated to the Virgin Mary this week in Sheshan, near Shanghai.

-Francis led thousands of people in prayer that Chinese Catholics can live their faith serenely “and can make gestures of fraternity, harmony and reconciliation in full communion” with the pope.
+Francis prayed that all Chinese faithful “can live their faith with generosity and serenity, and can make gestures of fraternity, harmony and reconciliation in full communion” with the pope.

-China’s government bars Catholics from having contact with the Vatican and allows worship only in government-monitored churches.
-Millions remain loyal to the pope and worship in secret, underground churches, whose priests and parishioners are frequently detained and harassed.
+China’s estimated 12 million Catholics are split between those belonging to the government-backed Chinese Catholic Patriotic Association and an underground church loyal to the pope.
+These underground priests and parishioners are frequently detained and harassed.

 Most Read Nation & World Stories